Last Updated: January 3, 2025

 Regardless of the size, type, or wealth of the community, all will benefit from thoughtful city planning.
 As we explain in more detail in that section, someone is always making plans for your village, town, or city, but those of us who care about outcomes want to assure thoughtful deliberation about creating a future that is in the public interest.

 In the U.S. at least, planning is legally required to precede land use zoning, which has become quite a complex web of law and custom.
-We try to simplify that complex topic, while explaining where another large body of municipal activity, code enforcement, fits in.
-A few other forms of public or private regulation also are described on the pages of the zoning and codes section.
+We try to simplify that complex topic, while describing also a few other forms of public or private regulation of land use and development.

 Have fun getting to know more about how you can be an ongoing part of A Good Community.